JuroOravec/crawlee-one/docs/playbook-01-import-urls.md

 1. A loader script
 2. The scraper itself

-**To avoid this, Crawlee One has the loader script integrated.** Let's see how it works:
+**To avoid this, CrawleeOne has the loader script integrated.** Let's see how it works:

 You have 3 ways of defining the URLs to scrape: